cheedep/Getting-and-Cleaning-Data/README.md

 * merge the train and test datasets
 * extract a subset of the measurements (std and mean).
 * give desriptive variable names

+The resultant clean dataset is written out to the file cleanData.txt

+The script also creates a second independent tidy dataset with the average of each activity and each student.
+The result of this operation is written out to the file summaryData.txt

+For a complete description of the variables, data etc can be found in the [CodeBook.md](CodeBook.md) file.